-Investigating and diagnosing building defects is similar to police investigations looking for symptoms or clues before a suitable cure or solution is recommended.
-During construction, building materials, components and completed work are vulnerable to effects that influence their performances.
-These effects are:
+Investigating and diagnosing building defects is carried out by a competent/technically qualified person looking for symptoms or clues before a suitable cure or solution is recommended.

-moisture

-solar radiation

-chemical pollutants

-Biological agencies

-Human factors

-Deleterious materials
+During construction building materials, components and completed work are vulnerable to effects that influence their performances.
+These effects could be:

-Norfolk Property Services (NPSL) will be able to assist in giving guidance on specialist advice as required.
+moisture solar radiation chemical pollutants Biological agencies Human factors Deleterious materials Norfolk Property Services (NPSL) will be able to assist in giving guidance on specialist advice as required.
 Please note that the remedies indicated below are for guidance only and should be carried out under the direction of a qualified Building Surveyor.